Physics-24/Motion1/docs/week8.md

-# Week 8: Mar 21 - Mar 27
+# Week 8: Mar 6 - Mar 12

 <br>

-**The miniquestions for topics 1-3 on this page are due on Monday March 22 at  8am PT**
+**The miniquestions for topics 1-3 on this page are due on Monday March 7 at 8am**

-**The miniquestions for topics 4-5 on this page are due on Wednesday March 24 at  8am PT**
+**The miniquestions for topics 4-5 on this page are due on Wednesday March 9 at 8am**

 <br>